PhalanxHead/home-site-hugo/content/posts/flashfiler-data-necromancy/pt4/index.md

     <figcaption>Updates?
 In 2022?
 Including a Changelog?
 Paint me Pink!</figcaption>
 </figure>

-Actually, a page with [Contacts](https://nexusdb.com/support/index.php?q=node/555) might be handy, this is still blowing my mind a little.
+Actually, a page with [Contacts](https://nexusdb.com/support/index.php?q=node/555) might be handy.
+This is still blowing my mind a little.

 Wait the company is based in Queensland?
 Now I'm truly shocked!